-- Cariloha Classic if you want to splurge on high-quality sheets and are willing to pay nearly $200 for a Queen set.
+- People should pick Cariloha Classic if they want to splurge on high-quality sheets and are willing to pay nearly $200 for a Queen set.

-- Linenspa if you are looking for soft bamboo sheets but want to spend around or less than $100 (prices vary by color).
+- People should pick Linenspa if they are looking for soft bamboo sheets but want to spend around or less than $100 (prices vary by color).

-- Linenspa if wrinkling is a non-issue for you and you want a stone/slate/grey color as this is not a color option in the Cariloha set.
+- People should pick Linenspa if wrinkling is a non-issue and they want a stone/slate/grey color as this is not a color option in the Cariloha set.

 Each set of sheets is incredibly soft and available in a variety of colors.
 Their care instructions are relatively the same (machine wash cold and gentle; tumble dry low).
 However, Linenspa recommends a medium iron while Cariloha suggests it if necessary.

-Both sheets were prone to wrinkles so I would say if you do not like wrinkly sheets you should expect to need to iron these – even if you put them on your bed as soon as they’re done in the dryer.
+Both sheets were prone to wrinkles so I would say if people do not like wrinkly sheets they should expect to need to iron these – even if they put them on their bed as soon as they’re done in the dryer.